-With a typical MCA, a lender will deduct a percentage of your credit or debit card sales on a set interval (usually daily or weekly).
+With a conventional MCA, a lender will deduct a percentage of your credit or debit card sales on a set interval (usually daily or weekly).
 This means your payment shifts based on the pace of your business income, helping you avoid cash-flow disruptions during sales slumps.

 ACH loans are based on the total projected revenue of your business rather than just credit- and debit-card transactions.
 This is why lenders review the health of your business checking account.
-As a result, your ACH loan payment is fixed over a set term—regardless of your sales volume.
+As a result, your ACH loan payment is fixed over a set term — regardless of your sales volume.

 Pros of an ACH Business Loan

-Advantages of an ACH business loan for borrowers include:
+Borrower advantages of an ACH business loan:

 - Quick and easy approval process

-- Scheduled and automatic payments
+- Scheduled automatic payments

 - Fixed loan payments